zouyi-0620/ehco-agv-scheduling/README.md

 Python reference implementation accompanying the manuscript

-> **"Cooperative Multi-Objective AGV Path Optimization in Smart Warehousing:
+> **"Real-Time Health-Aware Closed-Loop Scheduling for Warehouse AGV Fleets:
-> An IoT-Inspired Closed-Loop Design with an Equipment-Health Safety Margin"**
+> Multi-Objective Architecture, Wall-Clock Evidence, and an Open Reproducible Benchmark"**
-> Y. Zou, C. Mai, D. Wu
+> Y. Zou, C. Mai

 This repository contains the complete simulation and optimization framework used to produce every experimental result in the manuscript: the static